JNRowe/upoints/doc/edist.1.rst

 -----------

 **edist** operates on one, or more, locations specified in various formats.
-For example, a location string of "52.015;\-0.221" would be interpreted as 52.015 degrees North by 0.221 degrees West, as would "52d0m54s N 000d13m15s W".
+For example, a location string of “52.015;\-0.221” would be interpreted as 52.015 degrees North by 0.221 degrees West, as would “52d0m54s N 000d13m15s W”.
-Positive values can be specified with a "+" prefix, but it isn't required.
+Positive values can be specified with a “+” prefix, but it isn't required.

-It is possible to use Maidenhead locators, such as "IO92" or "IO92va", for users who are accustomed to working with them.
+It is possible to use Maidenhead locators, such as “IO92” or “IO92va”, for users who are accustomed to working with them.

 Users can maintain a local configuration file that lists locations with